 The goal of this course is to help students develop a sound understanding of the nature of science, the process of scientific inquiry, and the reciprocal relationship between science and society through a critical examination of the history of science since the Renaissance.
 Lecture three hours.
+[Dual-listed with GS 5404.]
+Dual-listed courses require senior standing; juniors may enroll with permission of the department.
 Prerequisite: RC 2001 or its equivalent.